hrueger/containerizer/README.md

 If you change the environment variables, it will detect that and then rebuild the application.

 ## Roadmap
-- ☐ Update check script
+- :black_square_button: Update check script
-- ☐ Updater
+- :black_square_button: Updater
-- ☐ CLI Arguments
+- :black_square_button: CLI Arguments
-- ☑ Provide web server with status updates while installing (is implemented!)
+- :white_check_mark: Provide web server with status updates while installing (is implemented!)

 Feel free to add more features with a pull request!